 September 18, 2024

-On Wednesday, September 18, Policy and Advocacy Associate Juan Diaz submitted testimony to the NYC Council Committee on Public Housing Oversight for a hearing on rental arrears and evictions.
+On Wednesday, September 18, Policy and Advocacy Associate Juan Diaz submitted testimony to NYC Council Committee on Public Housing for an oversight hearing on rental arrears and evictions.
 On behalf of CCC, the testimony addresses the significant underfunding of the Emergency Rental Assistance Program (ERAP) in the FY’25 City Budget which has continued to put stress on the city’s shelter system and undermine family housing stability.
 The testimony provides recommendations for polices, legislation, and investments that can alleviate arrears backlog and evictions that align with priorities from the Family Homelessness Coalition, of which CCC is a steering committee leader.

 Thank you, Chair Banks and all the members of the Committee on Public Housing, for holding this oversight hearing on rental arrears and evictions at public housing units as a result of underfunding from the Emergency Rental Assistance Program (ERAP).